robstave/angular2-training/session-three/page1.md

 ```

+This points our angular-cli project to the bootstrap css.
+In angular1.x (or any JQuery project) you would have just added
+this as a link in the index.htm.

-This points our angular-cli project to the css.
-It is done here because part of what angular-cli does is package up and serve
+It is done here because part of what angular-cli does is package up and serve the code.
+It will, ultimately, still end up
-the code.
-It will end up putting the css in index.html behind the scenes.
+in index.html, but that is done behind the scenes.

-Add the alert to the page.
-Open src/app/app.component.html and add
+Finally, add the alert to the app component template.
+Open _src/app/app.component.html_ and add

 ```html
 <alert type="success">hello</alert>